Sergiollaneza/automata_SharingVersion/README.md

 ## Data downloading

-Automata allows the downloading of transcriptome (RNA-seq or microarray), clinical, methylation, SNV, and CNV data from the TCGA.
+Automata downloads the data from The Cancer Genome Atlas an can be used for transcriptome (RNA-seq or microarray), clinical, methylation, SNV, and CNV data.

+The TCGA is structured into projects and each contains the data belonging to a major cancer type e.g. prostate adenocarcinoma data is on TGGA-PRAD.
+Projects are made up of cases which represent a unique patient and each case contains multiple files such as transcriptome or clinical features among others.

+Therefore, to download the data, it is required to have the barcodes representing each patient.
+For this we can use the `getBarcodes` function and then use its output on the corresponding downloading function.
+Here is an example of how we can download all the data for prostate cancer.